 SECTION I. Regular Elections

-(1) Election of the officers shall take place at the last business meeting of the academic year.
+(1) Election for the offices of Vice President, Secretary, and Treasurer shall take place at the last business meeting of the academic year.

 (4) Ties shall be decided by the flip of a coin.

 (1) Terms of office for elected officers shall be one year except that the Vice President shall automatically become President at the end of